 There has always been a push to regulate settlement funding also known as lawsuit loans or lawsuit funding.
 Proponents argue lawsuit loans are too expensive and can take advantage of an unsuspecting public.
 Opponents state that lawsuit funding self regulates through basic free market mechanisms.

 Regulation arguments are not unique to the settlement funding industry.
 Issues such as self-regulation through competition will be debated and compromised until there are no free markets left.
-Nonetheless, we should discuss how regulating the lawsuit loan industry might affect the market.
+Nonetheless, we should discuss how regulating the lawsuit loan industry might affect this particular market.

 Regulating Price and Fees

 Most settlement funding regulation efforts recommend setting limits upon what a lawsuit funding company can charge its clients.
 Certain states cap the “rate” at 36% per year, simple (non-compounding) interest.
-Most passed regulation also limits the amount of processing fees that can be charged at closing.
+Most existing regulation limits the amount of processing fees that can be charged at closing.

-At first blush, the pricing seems fair.
+At first glance, the pricing seems fair.
 It exists at the upper edge of most state’s usury laws (although these transactions are not technically loans) and in connection with existing risk management techniques, its likely any foreseeable settlement will leave plenty of settlement money left for the plaintiff.
-Allowing but limiting processing fees helps lawsuit funding companies with operating cash flow.
+Allowing limited processing fees helps lawsuit funding companies with operating cash flow.
 As we will discuss below, settlement funding regulation provides more advantages for these enterprises.

 The desired result is that all companies will be forced to charge similar costs and fees for lawsuit funding transactions.
 The goal is to provide fair terms to litigants “for their own protection”.
 What is “fair” of course, is subjective.
-But leaving that issue aside, capping cost theoretically helps consumers in the marketplace.
+But leaving that issue aside, capping charges and fees theoretically helps consumers.
 Certainly, horror stories where a plaintiff must repay 5x the advance amount will be eliminated.

 However, there is always a cost to provide this “security” to the marketplace.
 For settlement funding regulation, decreased flexibility is the trade-off.

-For example, it is certainly a risky lawsuit funding investment if liability cannot be clearly established when evaluating a case.
+For example, it’s a a risky lawsuit funding investment if liability cannot be clearly documented in a slip and fall case.
 These types of cases would be categorically denied if regulation capped rates at 36% annually as some proposed legislation suggests.
 In the unregulated marketplace however, investors fund these cases and adjust the pricing to offset the risk.
-Flexibility in pricing offers help to these litigants who often have already exhausted other liquidity sources before they pursue lawsuit funding as a solution.

 There’s the rub.
 Settlement funding regulation actually hurts many of the people (consumers) it is trying to protect.
-Inflexible pricing shuts out in need litigants who need cash now.
+Inflexible pricing shuts out many litigants who need cash now but whose cases do not fit into a predetermined box.
 Unfortunately, the consumer always gets the raw end of the deal.

 Another might be that more funding companies and attorneys will establish working relationships to help their collective clientele.
 With the pricing issue out of the way, attorneys would no longer have to “shop” rates and funding companies can focus on service and efficiency – the very things market players should be focusing on.